 Some investments, such as straight floaters or floating rate notes that are not otherwise prohibited have the potential to result in zero interest accrual.
-Before purchasing these types of investments, the local agency should evaluate all possible outcomes, and, as a safeguard, should consider including in its investment policy a statement establishing an acceptable positive spread or floor for all securities, which pay interest based on a spread to an index.
-Also, while not
+Before purchasing these types of investments, the local agency should evaluate all possible outcomes, and, as a safeguard, should consider including in its investment policy a statement establishing an acceptable positive spread or floor for all

-2 Zero interest accrual means the security has the potential to realize zero interest depending upon the structure of the security.
+&lt;sup>2 Zero interest accrual means the security has the potential to realize zero interest depending upon the structure of the security.
 Zero coupon bonds and similar investments that start at a level below the face value are legal because their value does increase.